Possible resolution of a spacetime singularity with field transformations: Regularity of the action and matter fields

-In conclusion, in the case of $\alpha = 1/2$, we have obtained a manifestly regular solution that completely removes the cosmological singularity in the original frame at $\tau=0$, and the solution can be straightforwardly extended to $\tau<0$.
+In conclusion, in the case of $\alpha = 2/3$ and $\beta = 4/21$ where the value of the action is regular \eqref{action}, we have obtained a manifestly regular solution that completely removes the cosmological singularity in the original frame at $\tau=0$, and the solution can be straightforwardly extended to $\tau<0$.
+The key observation is the the invariance of the action under field transformations and the regularity of the action.
+As we have mentioned earlier, the action is invariant under any transformation of the field variables such as metric as well as matter fields.
+Hence even if original fields are singular at a singularity, there may be a set of new variables, which is totally regular and can resolve the singularity, as long as the value of the action is regular.